- Video editing used to be a complicated process that usually required a specific set of tools.

 Today we’re going to show you how to use browser video editors, so let’s get started.
 Video editing should never turn into a burden.

-QUICK TIP: Video editing can be resource-intensive, but you can achieve the best performance by using a browser that’s not resource-hungry, such as Opera for example.
+Video editing can be resource-intensive, but you can achieve the best performance by using a browser that’s not resource-hungry, such as Opera for example.

 The browser is built on the Chromium engine, and it works with Chrome extensions, which will surely come in handy while editing videos.